thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Our error recovery strategy discards tokens until we reach a token in our `anchor_set`.
 It's pertinent to ask "what's in the anchor set"?
-The anchor set is the set of syntax we know how to reset parsing at.
+The anchor set is the set of syntax we know how to restart parsing at.
-The syntax within the anchor set is contextual based on what we're parsing.
+Accordingly, the set is contextual based on what we're parsing.

-* When we're parsing a program, the only syntax in the set is `EndOfFile` because that's the only point we know how to reset for an entire program.
+* When parsing a program, the only syntax in the set is `EndOfFile` because that's the only point we know how to restart for an entire program.
-* When we're parsing a let expression, our anchor set will include the keyword `let` (and `EndOfFile`).
+* When parsing a let expression, our anchor set will include, among other syntax, the keyword `let`.

 One let can always be followed by another let.
-If we encounter an error within a let we can restart parsing safely at the next `let` keyword by completing our current let expression with an error and starting a new let expression.
+If we encounter an error within a let, we can restart parsing safely at the next `let` keyword by completing our current let expression with an error.
 Any tokens between our current unexpected token and one of the recovery tokens in our anchor set is discarded:

 ```rs